 Every student educated at Delaware Valley is included for at least a part of the school day, including our most cognitively and physically impaired children.
-The vast majority of students are included for most or all of the school day.
+The vast majority of students are included for most or all of the school day as determined by the IEP team.
 This has always been our practice.

 Based on on-going progress monitoring, IEP teams meet to discuss appropriate placement of students, and specifically why a student cannot be included with typical peers if that is the team's decision.
 In addition, the IEP teams use the LRE Decision Flow Chart when determining appropriate placement for students to ensure to the maximum extent appropriate, children with disabilities are educated with non-disabled children.
-This balance between providing appropriate supports for students and including children to the greatest extent possible has resulted in the district successfully meeting State Performance Plan targets for students educated inside the regular class 80% or more.
-The district did not meet the SPP target for students educated inside the regular class less than 40%, however has assembled an LRE Team to address this area.
+The district continues to strike a balance between providing appropriate supports for students and including children to the greatest extent possible.

-When a student is placed outside the district, the Director of Special Education takes part in the IEP meeting to ensure the student is educated in the least restrictive environment in which his/her needs can be met.
-Currently, only three district-placed students are educated in other settings.
+When a student is placed outside the district, the Director of Student Services or Supervisor of Special Education takes part in the IEP meeting to ensure the student is educated in the least restrictive environment in which his/her needs can be met.
+Currently, nine students are placed outside the district.
+These placement decisions were made based on the specific needs of the students and the type of programs necessary for each child to receive a free, appropriate education.

-The district has replicated numerous programs and initiatives sponsored by PDE.
+The district has replicated numerous evidence-based programs and initiatives: